My favorite pressure cooker discovery yet – Instant Pot Vanilla Extract! Rich, dark, aromatic extract in minutes instead of months!

 *To prevent the incredible disappointment of a jar breaking under pressure, always use canning quality jars like Mason or Kerr and even consider using a new jar, not one that has been used for canning many times over the years.

-What supplies do I need to make pressure cooker vanilla extract?
+What supplies do I need to make Instant Pot Vanilla Extract?

 Where do you find decently priced vanilla beans?